nautobot/nautobot-app-golden-config/docs/navigating-golden.md

   * Run job

 The first four bring up a "modal" or "dialogue box" which has a detailed view for a dedicated page.
-The run job brings the user to a job to run all three componets against all of the devices.
+The run job brings the user to a job to run all three components against all of the devices.

 # Jobs

-There are a series of Jobs that are registed via the Plugin.
+There are a series of Jobs that are registered via the Plugin.
 They can be viewed from the standard Jobs view.

 ![Job Overview](./img/job-overview.png)